 - Wireless routers are known for including wireless access points that are used to provide access to the internet or a private computer network.
 Depending on the manufacturer and model, wireless routers function in a wired local area network, wireless-only LAN, or the mixed wired and wireless network.

-The primary factor for the growth of wireless technology is the regularly changing standards set for improving the routers.
+- The primary factor for the growth of wireless technology is the regularly changing standards set for improving the routers.
 Wireless router technology has evolved steadily over the past decade, keeping pace with advances in standards set by the Institute of Electrical and Electronics Engineers (IEEE).
 These standards are updated regularly to improve network throughput in terms of maximum speeds and transmission capabilities.

-These upgradations have given the companies in the market the means to strive for innovation and successfully satisfy the customers’ demand for higher bandwidth and faster internet.
+- These upgradations have given the companies in the market the means to strive for innovation and successfully satisfy the customers’ demand for higher bandwidth and faster internet.
 Increasing consumer demand for web-enabled devices and growth in the IP traffic are the key market drivers.

-Moreover, the increasing demand for faster internet connectivity among consumers deteriorated due to the high rise in the number of effective devices being connected.
+- Moreover, the increasing demand for faster internet connectivity among consumers deteriorated due to the high rise in the number of effective devices being connected.
 It is spurring the demand for wireless routers with appropriate connectivity.